Moses' Excuses and God's Assurances

 - He rose again on the third day without making excuses.

 It was God’s plan of salvation.
 Like Jesus, we should make no excuse when God asks us to do something.
 Like Moses, He has given us His divine presence.
-Therefore, he will never leave us nor forsake us.
+Therefore, He will never leave us nor forsake us.
 We have His divine name to call on anytime night or day.
 We don’t need to ask God to send someone else when He calls us for an assignment.
-So instead of giving God excuses, let’s depend on His promises.
-After all, we have run out of excuses, but God will NEVER run out of assurances.
+So instead of giving God excuses, let’s depend on His assurances.
+After all, we will run out of excuses, but God will NEVER run out of assurances.

 Like Jesus, we should make no excuse when God commands us to do something!